KronicDeth/intellij-elixir/RELEASING.md

 If `## [Unreleased]` is empty the task skips with `missing release note in the 'Unreleased'` and changes nothing - which means the release has no notes, so check why before continuing.

-## Build Release
+## Tag release

-1. `pluginVersion` in `gradle.properties` was already set in the previous step.
+The **Tag Release** workflow (`.github/workflows/tag.yml`) is what builds a release.
+Dispatching it validates the tag, runs the test matrix, builds the plugin zip, creates the GitHub release, renders its body from `CHANGELOG.md` and attaches the artifact.
+Every step below works from what it produced, so there is no local `buildPlugin` step in a release: an unqualified local build stamps a `-dev+<timestamp>` version and compiles against whatever `gradle.properties` currently pins, which is not what users install.

 Do **not** edit `resources/META-INF/plugin.xml` - Gradle patches its `<version>` and `<change-notes>` during `patchPluginXml`, so any value committed there is overwritten.
-2. Run the `buildPlugin` gradle task.

-The **Tag Release** workflow checks that the tag's version matches `pluginVersion`, so a forgotten bump fails before anything is built rather than shipping a mislabelled artifact.

-## Smoke Test Built Release

-1. Install the build plugin from disk
-  1. Preferences > Plugins
-  2. Click "Install plugin from disk..."
-  3. Select the `build/distributions/intellij-elixir-VERSION.zip`
-  4. Click Open
-  5. Click Apply
-  6. Click Restart
-3. Ensure no errors are raised during re-indexing and reparsing of any previously open files.
-4. Try out new features for this release

-## Tag release

-Prefer the **Tag Release** workflow (`.github/workflows/tag.yml`).
+The version in the zip comes from `-PpluginVersionOverride=<tag without the v>` and the channel from the `prerelease` input - canary for a pre-release, default for a release - both of which the workflow passes for you.

 Its `validate-tag` job runs before anything is built, so a mistake costs seconds instead of the whole test matrix, and it checks:

 | Check | Applies to |
 |---|---|